Robust Aggregation for Federated Learning: Numerical Simulations: Full Details

 \subsubsection{Hyperparameters}

 The hyperparameters for each of these algorithms are detailed below.

-\myparagraph{\fedavg} The \fedavg algorithm requires the following hyperparameters. \begin{itemize}[nolistsep,leftmargin=0em] \item Device Fraction $c$: This determines the fraction of devices used in each iteration.
-We use the default $c=0.1$ for EMNIST and $c=0.05$ for the Shakespeare dataset, which fall under the recommended range of \citet{mcmahan2017communication}. \item Batch Size $b$, and Number of Local Epochs $n_e$: For the EMNIST dataset, we use $b = 50, n_e = 5$, and for the Shakespeare dataset, we use $b=10, n_e=1$.
-These values were also shown to achieve competitive performance by \citet{mcmahan2017communication}. \item Learning Rate $(\gamma_t)$: We use a learning a learning rate scheme $\gamma_t = \gamma_0 C^{\lfloor t / t_0 \rfloor}$, where $\gamma_0$ and $C$ were tuned using grid search on validation set (20\% held out from the training set) for a fixed time horizon on the uncorrupted data.
+\myparagraph{\fedavg} The \fedavg algorithm requires the following hyperparameters. \begin{itemize}[nolistsep,leftmargin=1em] \item Devices per round $m$: We use $100$ for EMNIST and $50$ for both the Shakespeare and Sent140 datasets. \item Batch Size and Number of Local Epochs: Instead of running $\tau$ local updates, we run for $n_e$ local epochs following \cite{mcmahan2017communication} with a batch size of $b$.
+For the EMNIST dataset, we use $b = 50, n_e = 5$, and for Shakespeare and Sent140, we use $b=10, n_e=1$. \item Learning Rate $(\gamma_t)$: We use a learning a learning rate scheme $\gamma_t = \gamma_0 C^{\lfloor t / t_0 \rfloor}$, where $\gamma_0$ and $C$ were tuned using grid search on validation set (20\% held out from the training set) for a fixed time horizon on the uncorrupted data.
 The values which gave the highest validation accuracy were used {\em for all settings} - both corrupted and uncorrupted.
 The time horizon used was 2000 iterations for the EMNIST linear model, 1000 iterations for the EMNIST ConvNet 200 iterations for Shakespeare LSTM. \item Initial Iterate $w\pow{0}$: Each element of $w\pow{0}$ is initialized to a uniform random variable whose range is determined according to TensorFlow's ``glorot\_uniform\_initializer''. \end{itemize}